-Parallels Mac Management for Microsoft SCCM extends Microsoft System Center Configuration Manager 2012 and 2012 R2 (or newer) with support for Mac computers.
+Parallels Mac Management for Microsoft SCCM extends Microsoft System Center Configuration Manager with the ability to manage Mac computers.
 For companies that already have Microsoft SCCM in place, Parallels Mac Management allows administrators to use SCCM as their only system to manage both PCs and Mac.